DigitalCoreNZ/hashnode/cmaawtsfq000i09jp5vbqexbx.md

 * I open a new terminal.

-* From the new terminal, I run the Krita IDE:
+* From the new terminal, I run the Krita image editor:

 ```bash